 Fashion and luxury brands have also witnessed a boom as more consumers shop online for clothes and fashion products.
 The automotive industry, too, has registered substantial growth, especially in automotive B2B.

 And, of course, there’s been a spike in demand for medications, groceries, personal care products, and household supplies.

 On the other hand, the travel and hospitality sector has seen a significant downtrend.
 Travel restrictions imposed by countries worldwide have adversely affected the travel sector.
 Bookings for airlines and hotels have declined.
-But as things seem normal, the tourism and hospitality sector can also expect a boost.
+But as things seem normal, the tourism and hospitality sectors can also expect a boost.

 Now, how can brands respond to these changes in customer behavior?
 As discussed, brands need to win their consumers’ trust.
 You can ensure superior product quality and streamline your marketing communications.

 Of these, marketing communications are more crucial, as they’ll determine whether consumers engage with your brand or not.
 Therefore, brands must adopt a customer-centric omnichannel marketing mindset to provide a seamless experience across all touchpoints.
 These include online touchpoints (website, social media, ads) and offline touchpoints (physical stores, brochures, flyers).

 Identifying key customer touchpoints is the first step in implementing an omnichannel marketing approach.
 List out potential online and offline touchpoints in your customers’ journey.